leonardoarcari/cgen-llvm-ir-generator/README.md

 Here's a brief list of tasks to be accomplished for a working prototype of the generator.

 - [ ] CPU registers allocation
   - [x] Global variables allocation
   - [ ] Test correctness towards .cpu files
 - [ ] Disassabler
   - [x] Read an instruction word from a byte stream
   - [x] Decode instruction opcode
   - [x] Decode instruction fields into in-memory objects
   - [x] Provide dump() facilities
   - [ ] Test against available .cpu files
 - [ ] Semantic translator

 ## Hands-on
-To run *CGEN LLVM IR generator* a convenient Python script is provided to hide the odds and quirks of Scheme and it's implementation in Guile.
+To run *CGEN LLVM IR generator*, a convenient Python script is provided to hide the odds and quirks of Scheme and its implementation in Guile.
 ### Prerequisites
 We assume you have a working *Guile 1.8* environment set up on your machine, with the ```guile``` executable exported in your system PATH.
+Also you are required to have *LLVM 3.8.0* (+ development headers) installed (CMake must be able to find LLVM CMake Find script).
 Optionally, you will need ```clang-format``` installed to perform code formatting on generated C++ source files.

 ### Running CGEN-IR: